A list of all Undergraduate courses in Anthropology.

 100 Principles of Anthropology

 This course provides majors with an introduction to the methods and theories of traditional American anthropology.
-It is an important transition course for majors who have complete their Lower-division requirements and are preparing for their theory and methods courses.
+It is an important transition course for majors who have completed their Lower-division requirements and are preparing for their theory and methods courses.
 The course will focus on research and writing as well as providing students with a basic history of the development of American anthropology.
 Students will become familiar with some of the major debates in the discipline.
 Students are strongly advised to take this course during their sophomore year.
 Offered once a year.
+This course is limited to majors and minors.

 105 Linguistic Anthropology

-This course introduces students to the major areas of study in anthropological linguistics including entholinguistics, historical linguistics, descriptive linguistics and sociolinguistics.
+This course introduces students to the major areas of study in anthropological linguistics including ethnolinguistics, historical linguistics, descriptive linguistics and sociolinguistics.
 Offered once a year.

 111 Kinship, Marriage and Family